Healthy Homes Assessment Eskdale

 Draught Stopping Eskdale

-You don’t need to block holes or gaps which are part of the construction.
-For example, tiny gaps around doors and windows may be required to allow for the movement of the structure as the home gets warmer and cooler, in order to let them be shut and opened, rather than sticking.
-We will examine the windows and doors during your Healthy Homes assessment of your rental property.
+There is no require to block up intentional gaps or holes that are part of the construction.
+For example, tiny gaps around windows and doors could be necessary to allow movement of the structure as the home warms and cools so that they are able to be shut and opened, rather instead of being stuck.
+We will test every window and door as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections